What is anticipatory grief?

 without the person who is dying.
 Parents may be thinking about the unused toys left

 behind, missed proms and birthdays, or even what they are going to tell the child's

 teachers when school is missed.
 Siblings may wonder what it will be like to lose their

 The person dying may think about life after death.
 The person dying may also try to

-imagine what it will be like for loved ones to live without him or her.
+imagine what it will be like for loved ones to live without them.